 Phallic (3-6 years of age): During this stage, preschoolers take pleasure in their genitals and, according to Freud, begin to struggle with sexual desires toward the opposite sex parent (boys to mothers and girls to fathers).
 For boys, this is called the Oedipus complex, involving a boy's desire for his mother and his urge to replace his father who is seen as a rival for the mother’s attention.
 At the same time, the boy is afraid his father will punish him for his feelings, so he experiences castration anxiety.
 The Electra complex, later proposed by Freud’s protégé Carl Jung, involves a girl's desire for her father's attention and wish to take her mother’s place.

 Latency (6-12 years of age): During this stage, sexual instincts subside, and children begin to further develop the superego, or conscience.
 Children begin to behave in morally acceptable ways and adopt the values of their parents and other important adults.

 Genital (12+ years of age): During this stage, sexual impulses reemerge.
 If other stages have been successfully met, adolescents engage in appropriate sexual behavior, which may lead to marriage and childbirth.

-Freud's psychosexual theory is controversial and has been met with much criticism.
-First, Freud never worked directly with children; his stages are based on his work with adults.
-Second, many believed his work was too focused on human sexuality; this is especially true of the Oedipus complex and sexual desire toward parents.
+Freud's psychosexual theory is controversial and has been thoroughly criticized.
+First, even though Freud's stages are related to children, he based most of his theory on his work with troubled adults; he in fact never worked with children.
+Second, many believed his work was too focused on human sexuality, especially his focus on the Oedipus complex and children's sexual desire for parents.
 Some critics of Freud believe the memories and fantasies of childhood seduction Freud reported were not real memories but constructs that Freud created and forced upon his patients.
 Finally, supporters of feminist theory believe Freud's theory to be sexist and overly reliant upon a male perspective (for example, his belief that girls developed sexual libido due to "penis envy").